Tiling dense hypergraphs: A general framework

-To explain how \cref{thm:framework} is used, consider a digraph property $\cP$ for which we would like to show that its elements contain perfect matchings, that is $\cP \subset \mat$.
-Suppose that~$\cP$ is approximately inherited to typical induced subgraphs.
-Informally, this translates to the property $s$-graph $\PG{H}{\cP'}{s}$ being almost complete for a property $\cP'$ that is close to~$\cP$.\footnote{This can be formalised in terms of {Grabbing Lemmas}, examples being \cref{lem:grabbing-minimum-degree,lem:grabbing-uniformly-dense}.} Thanks to \cref{thm:framework}, the task of showing that $\cP \subset \mat$ is then reduced to showing that the digraphs of $\cP'$ satisfy $\spa$, $\div$ and $\cov$, which is often a much simpler task.
+To see how \cref{thm:framework} is used, consider a digraph family $\P$ with the ambition to show that its elements $H$ contain perfect matchings, that is $\P \subset \mat$.
+Suppose that~$\P$ is approximately closed under subsampling, a phenomenon that is captured by an {Inheritance Lemma} (such as \cref{lem:inheritance-minimum-degree,lem:inheritance-uniformly-dense}).
+Informally, this translates to the property $s$-graph $\PG{H}{\tilde \P}{s}$ being locally dense for a slightly perturbed property $\tilde \P = \{\tilde R\colon R \in \P\}$.
+Thanks to \cref{thm:framework}, the task of showing that $\P \subset \mat$ is then reduced to showing that $\tilde \P$ satisfies $\spa$, $\div$ and $\cov$, which is a considerably simpler task.

+More concretely, let us illustrate a typical application of \cref{thm:framework} by deriving \cref{thm:minimum-degree-thresholds}.
+The \emph{relative minimum $d$-degree} of an $n$-vertex $k$-graph $G$ is $\delta_d(G)/\binom{n-d}{k-d}$.
+For $\delta \in [0,1]$, let \gls{min-deg} be the union of all $k$-graphs with $k>d$ and relative minimum $d$-degree at least $\delta$.
+It is not hard to see that minimum degree conditions are approximately closed under subsampling.